xthebat/iu4-2k22-is/Titov_A/task02/README.md

 - strncpy [must not null-terminate the end](https://stackoverflow.com/questions/1453876/why-does-strncpy-not-null-terminate)
 - Source string is zero-length
 - Source string is larger than max_size
-- Source string is smaller than max_size
+- Source string is smaller than max_size (should fill zeroes)

 ### strnlen